 \section{Related Work and Preliminaries}

-A number of previous works have applied reinforcement learning to train decision-making entities in smart grid settings \cite{wang19,zhao20,duan19,lu18, kara12, kim16, reddy11}.
-Of these, \cite{lu18, kara12, kim16, reddy11} have applied Q-learning, a canonical value-based reinforcement learning algorithm, to optimise energy costs.
-While they vary in the exact method of defining the state and action spaces in the MDPs, a common theme was the presence of electricity producers, consumers, and service providers that brokered trading between them.
-The reward function in these studies were designed to minimise the cost to the service provider and/or consumer, minimise the discrepancy between the supply and demand of energy or, in the case of \cite{yang18}, maximise the profit achieved by the service provider.
-A common limitation between \cite{lu18, kara12, kim16, reddy11} was the use of tabular Q-learning limited the algorithm to processing only discretised state and action spaces.
+A number of previous works have applied reinforcement learning to train decision-making entities in smart grid settings \cite{lu18, kara12, kim16, reddy11}.
+These studies applied tabular value-based reinforcement learning algorithms to optimize energy costs.
+Consequently, these methods were limited to processing only discretized state and action spaces.

-Recently, there have also been studies that have introduced methods utilising deep neural networks to multi-agent reinforcement learning, albeit to different classes of problems \cite{RN242,RN243,RN244}.
-These newly introduced methods are extensions of the now-canonical deep Q-network (DQN) algorithm for the multi-agent environment, and a common technique is to have a central value-function approximator to share information.
-However, as explained in section \ref{sec_system_model}, a value-based RL algorithm would not suit the problem introduced in this paper because it requires the Markov assumption that the current state and action are sufficient to describe both the state transition model and the reward function.
+Recently, there have also been studies that have introduced methods utilizing deep neural networks for multi-agent reinforcement learning, albeit to different classes of problems \cite{RN242,RN243,RN244}.
+These newly introduced methods are extensions of the now-canonical deep Q-network (DQN) algorithm for the multi-agent environment: they utilize a central value-function approximator to share information.
+However, as explained in section \ref{sec_rl_method}, a value-based reinforcement learning algorithm would not suit the problem we introduce in this paper because we consider a reward function that cannot be fully described by only the current state and action.